STT-Seah/Devops/README.md

   3.Scroll down select add a README file, click create repository button

-  4.Create a workflow, click add file button and select create new file, be very specified when comes to naming the file.
+  4.Create a workflow, click add file button and select create new file, be very specified when comes to naming the file

-  Type the proper directory in this format: .github/workflows/superlinter.yml(name whatever you want and copy and paste the code in the blank space to run.
+  Type the proper directory in this format: .github/workflows/superlinter.yml(name whatever you want and copy and paste the code (from superlinter.yml) in the blank space to run

-  Warning: if workflow is not triggering which mean the format or spelling error to name the workflow file)
+  Warning: if workflow is not triggering which means the format or spelling error to name the workflow file

+  The code paste

   5.YAML